Tools. Systems. Hosted projects.

 What is InkSynth?

-A workshop of practical tools for content, research, and visibility.
+A platform of practical tools for content, research, and visibility.
 One account, one credit balance, every tool.
 No per-product subscriptions, no onboarding overhead.
 You run a tool, you get a result.

 How do credits work?